Meet the Council

 Through these positions, Mr. Seltz advised the passage of Chapter 58 of the Acts of 2006 and Chapter 224 of the Acts of 2012.
 Mr. Seltz is a 2003 graduate of Boston College and originally from Minnesota.

-Statutory requirement: appointed by the Attorney General
+Statutory requirement: experience in health equity advocacy, appointed by the Attorney General

 Jean Yang